 I'm a novelist, biographer, historian, scribbler and dabbler.
 I've helped to make commercials on chocolate chip cookies.
 I've also taught history to college students and led dazed kids on London theatre trips.
-This is my first novel.
-Somehow MRS QUEEN
+Somehow my first novel MRS QUEEN

 became a national bestseller.
 It has been optioned by The Weinstein Company for a movie.
-A second novel PRINCE HARRY BOY TO MAN
+My second one PRINCE HARRY BOY TO MAN

 .
 My biography of a funny couple who lived with Queen Victoria, HENRY & MARY PONSONBY

 , was a BBC Radio 4 book of the week.
 I've played with the question of Benjamin Disraeli's sexuality in THE POLITICS OF PLEASURE

 .
 My doctoral dissertation was published as DEMOCRATIC ROYALISM